 The Committee also reviews and recommends to the Board the Directors seeking re-election.
 Recommendation is not automatic and will follow a process of evaluation of each Director's performance and consideration of the Director's independence.
-The Committee also takes into account the mix of skills and experience of the current Board members.
-In accordance with the UK Code any Director serving for longer than six years would be subject to particularly rigorous assessment of his or her contribution.
+The Committee does not consider that length of service disqualifies a Director from being recommended for re-appointment but will take into account the mix of skills and experience of the current Board members.
+In accordance with the AIC Code any Director serving for longer than six years would be subject to particularly rigorous assessment of his or her contribution.